 Because, just as progress shouldn't come at the cost of a scorched Earth, so too, should we be wary of scorching the sky — just to reach the stars.

-Editor's note: We don’t currently have comments on MNN, but we do want to hear your thoughts.
-If you want to discuss this story, feel free to send an email to email@example.com.
+Editor's note: This story has been updated since it was published in June 2019.
+We don’t currently have comments on MNN, but we do want to hear your thoughts.
+If you want to discuss this story, feel free to send an email to firstname.lastname@example.org.